AshmitaArvind/autonomous-art-snob/README.md

 The workflow deliberately uses **two different AI models** to avoid single-model bias:

 - **Primary Analyst (Kimi-K2):** Produces structured findings on model rankings, bias impact, and actionable insights
-- **Adversarial Reviewer (Llama 3.3 70B):** Actively challenges the findings, looks for overclaims, confounders, and missing data
+- **Adversarial Reviewer (OpenRouter Auto):** Actively challenges the findings, looks for overclaims, confounders, and missing data

 An **agreement score** is calculated.
 If ≥ 75%, the report is marked `AUTO_PUBLISHED`.
 Below that threshold it is flagged `NEEDS_HUMAN_REVIEW` and waits for manual review before publishing.

-> ⚠️ AI-generated analysis (Kimi-K2 and Llama 3.3 70B) is used for pattern summarisation only.
+> ⚠️ AI-generated analysis (Kimi-K2 and Openrouter) is used for pattern summarisation only.
 > All LLM outputs should be treated as assistive commentary, not authoritative conclusions.
 > The statistical calculations (means, standard deviations, bias flags) are deterministic JavaScript and can be trusted as accurate, while the narrative interpretation is AI-assisted and should be treated as commentary rather than authoritative conclusion.